backdrop-contrib/elysia_cron/README.txt

 * <->: a line starting with "-" means that the job is DISABLED.
 * [rule]: a crontab schedule rule.
 See above.
-* <ctx:CONTEXT>: set the context of the job.
+* <ctx:CHANNEL>: set the channel of the task.
 * [job]: could be the name of a supported job (for example: 'search_cron') or a function call, ending with ; (for example: 'process_queue();').

 A comment on the line just preceding a job definition is considered the job description.

-Remember that script OVERRIDES all settings on single jobs sections or context sections of the configuration
+Remember that script OVERRIDES all settings on single jobs sections or channel sections of the configuration

-5. EXAMPLES OF SCRIPT
+5. EXAMPLE OF SCRIPT
 ---------------------------------

 # Search indexing every 2 hours (i'm setting this as the job description)